ghostsofkarelia/Data_Structures/README.md

-# Data_Structures
+# Synopsis
 Some JavaScript based data structure stuff I wrote.
 I'll continue to add stuff to it partially to archive it for use later and also to consolidate all the code I've written.
+Feel free to take, share and modify.
+It's all for use only.

 ##Simple Sorting Algorithms